 A successful swing trader must stay detached and unemotional.
 They know that the markets are not “Out to Get Them” and don’t care about you.
-But amateur swing traders often have trouble achieving this rational mind set.
+But newbie swing traders often have trouble achieving this mind set.

 Stay Detached From Trading Decisions

 The amateur swing trader take their inevitable trading losses and subsequent draw-downs personally.
 They take it as a hit to their ego and will attach personal significance to what is just an everyday fact; not all trades are going to work out.

 What is important however, is keeping your losses small.
 You cannot allow any loss to grow into a big one.
 You accomplish this following disciplined swing trading strategies with optimal position sizing that is designed to protect capital.

 It is perfectly natural for the trader to feel disappointed and upset after experiencing a draw-down from a failed trade.
 Real money has been lost.